mockery/mockery/README.markdown

     $mock = \Mockery::mock('foo', array('foo'=>1,'bar'=>2));

-Similar to the previous examples, only demonstrating the combination of a name and expectation array.
+Similar to the previous examples and all examples going forward, expectation arrays can be passed for all mock objects as the second parameter to mock().

+    $mock = \Mockery::mock('foo', function($mock) {
+        $mock->shouldReceive(method_name);
+    });

+In addition to expectation arrays, you can also pass in a closure which contains reusable expectations.
+This can be passed as the second parameter, or as the third parameter if partnered with an expectation array.

     $mock = \Mockery::mock('stdClass');

 Creates a mock identical to a named mock, except the name is an actual class name.
-Creates a simple mock as previous examples show, except the mock object will inherit the class type, i.e. it will pass type hints or instanceof evaluations for stdClass.
+Creates a simple mock as previous examples show, except the mock object will inherit the class type (via extension), i.e. it will pass type hints or instanceof evaluations for stdClass.
 Useful where a mock object must be of a specific type.

     $mock = \Mockery::mock('FooInterface');

 You can create mock objects based on any concrete class, abstract class or even an interface.
 Again, the primary purpose is to ensure the mock object inherits a specific type for type hinting.

-    $mock = \Mockery::mock('FooInterface', array('foo'=>1,'bar'=>2));

-Yes, you can use the same quick expectation setup as for named mocks with the class oriented mock object generation.
+There is an exception in that classes marked final, or with methods marked final, cannot be mocked fully.
+In these cases a partial mock (explained below) must be utilised.

     $mock = \Mockery::mock(':MyNamespace\MyClass');

-You can generate a mock object that is aliased with another (unloaded) class name.
-This mocking strategy allows for Mockery to intercept static method calls against the alias name (i.e. \MyNamespace\MyClass).
-The expectations for static methods are set exactly the same way as for normal methods.
-The colon prefix just tells Mockery not to attempt loading the class (i.e. via autoloading triggers) but also requires that you do not explicitly include files defining the same class.

-When in doubt about this - use process isolation (supported by PHPUnit or PHPT).
+Prefixing the valid name of a class (which is NOT currently loaded) with a colon will generate an alias mock.
+Alias mocks create a class alias with the given classname to stdClass and are generally used to enable the mocking of public static methods.

+    $mock = \Mockery::mock('|MyNamespace\MyClass');

+Prefixing the valid name of a class (which is NOT currently loaded) with a bar will generate an alias mock (as with a colon) except that created new instances of that class will import any expectations set on the origin mock ($mock).
+The origin mock is never verified since it's used an expectation store for new instances.

+Note: Using alias mocks across more than one test will generate a fatal error since you can't have two classes of the same name.
+To avoid this, run each test of this kind in a separate PHP process (which is supported out of the box by both PHPUnit and PHPT).

     $mock = \Mockery::mock('stdClass, MyInterface1, MyInterface2');